 Some people get confused between RPA and Artificial Intelligence (AI), which is understandable as it is one of the terms that often gets mentioned alongside RPA in conversations around automation.

-AI is automation technology that can learn, interpret and analyse data, recognise patterns, make predictions, suggestions and recommendations.
+AI is an automation technology that can learn, interpret and analyse data, recognise patterns, make predictions, suggestions and recommendations.
 With RPA, you have to set rules and tell it what to do, whereas AI will ‘think’ and ‘learn’ for itself and then act on what it thinks is the correct solution.

-AI is powerful, but can be very disruptive.
+AI is powerful but can be very disruptive.
 It is typically more expensive and can take longer to implement than RPA because it requires you to understand a process in great detail and be able to build complex scenarios for intelligent automation to work from.

 If you’re starting on your process automation journey, be aware of AI, but it’s worth considering smaller RPA projects that you can implement in weeks not years.

 What are the business benefits of using RPA?

 To remain competitive, organisations need to see an increase in speed and accuracy, whilst also reducing costs, to gain an edge.

 A logical starting point is to look at reducing the hundreds of hours that internal teams waste on mundane, repetitive, labour-intensive tasks.
 Things that could be automated.

 Using Robotic Process Automation tools to automate internal processes offers many business benefits that can help beat off the competition.
 RPA can be implemented in weeks, so you can immediately see the saving potential.
 RPA can seamlessly integrate with existing business systems so that it can be developed and changed with ease.
 As well as cost savings, RPA can improve consistency, boost productivity and increase efficiency.

 RPA vs traditional automation – what’s the difference?